DisnakeDev/disnake/CONTRIBUTING.md

 First off, thanks for taking the time to contribute.
 It makes the library substantially better. :+1:

 The following is a set of guidelines for contributing to the repository.
-These are guidelines, not hard rules.
+These are mostly guidelines, not hard rules.

 ## This is too much to read!
 I want to ask a question!